aashishdhawan/aashishdhawan.github.io/_posts/blog/2015-01-02-Understanding-Bitcoin.md

 * The block of transactions are recorded one after other in a chain of blocks, hence the name **blockChain**.
 * Block are linked to create a record history of transactions that can not be altered.
 * Link between blocks is a cryptographic link that cannot be forged unless attacker has vast computational power.
-* asides from blockchain, nodes keep one additional database called Unspent Transaction Output Cache (UTXO) which is a ledger that records the funds available for every address.
+* Apart from blockchain, nodes keep one additional database called Unspent Transaction Output Cache (UTXO) which is a ledger that records the funds available for every address.
 * The pace of new bitcoins issuances is halved every four years and it is estimated that total number of bitcoins will reach roughly 21 millions.
 * A attacker needs vast amount of computational power to crack bockchain.

-> Source and compiled binaries can be downloaded from [**bitcoin.org/en/download**](bitcoin.org/en/download)
+> Source and compiled binaries can be downloaded from [**bitcoin.org/en/download**](https://bitcoin.org/en/download)

 ### Wallets